 You May Also Like Why You Should Visit the Sahara Sand Dunes of Merzouga

 I was a little torn about going to visit an argan oil co-op.
-It’s a popular thing to do and I personally love argan oil, but I had read a number of blogs recommending that people not go.
-They described a lot of pressure to buy, though more accurately, guilt of not buying the products.
+It’s a popular thing to do, and I personally love argan oil, but I read a number of blogs recommending that people not go.
+They described a lot of pressure to buy, though more accurately, the guilt of not buying the products.